ncatlab/nlab-content/pages/5/9/4/1/1495/content.md

 ## References

-Algebraic spaces are the topic of chapter 35 in
+Algebraic spaces are the topic of part 4 (tag 0ELT) in

 * [[Aise Johan de Jong]], _[[The Stacks Project]]_
 {#deJong}